rossetti/JSL/README.md

 the repository.
 IntelliJ will recognize the JSL project as a gradle build and configure an appropriate project.

 ## Release Notes
+Latest Release: R1.0.11
+- Fixed computation of initialization bias test statistic
+- Various work on random variate generation to improve BetaRV
+- new HistogramB class that uses breakpoints, old Histogram class will likely be deprecated

 Latest Release: R1.0.10
 - Update dependency on Apache POI to 5.2.0 to remove log4j vulnerabilities